Social Justice & UNGC

 A committee has been established to define Christ Church’s role as a faith community member of the UNGC, and facilitate its obligations to respect, protect, and promote the ten principles, especially human rights.
 If you are interested and willing to assist in this project, please contact the church office to get in touch with the committee chair.

-UNGC participants commit to two things: (1) to support the ten principles of the UNGC with respect to human rights, decent work and leisure, clean air and water; and develop a plan about it will engage its stakeholders and the general public; and (2) to submit a Communication on Engagement to the UNGC about how it has engaged its stakeholders and the general public, especially businesses and other UNGC participants.
+UNGC participants commit to two things: (1) to support the ten principles of the UNGC with respect to human rights, decent work and leisure, clean air and water, developing a plan to engage its stakeholders and the general public; and (2) to submit a Communication on Engagement to the UNGC on how it has engaged its stakeholders and the general public, especially businesses and other UNGC participants.
 Learn more about the UNGC here: https://www.unglobalcompact.org/what-is-gc/mission/principles